 No, I didn’t spell crab wrong in the title.
 Writing Krab, with a K, is a common way of signifying that the recipe uses imitation crab, or surimi instead of the real thing.
 While the taste of this ingredient can be contentious to some, there’s no denying it is a great way to save money while still getting some crab flavor.
 These krab dippers are perfect for gatherings from potlucks to Super Bowl Sunday.

 Two days ago I posted my Creamy Crab Pasta which uses a different type of imitation crab.
 You could argue it is a more advanced imitation.
-For these krab dippers however I’m going back to the traditional cheap crab sticks that you find at any Asian market.
+For these krab dippers however I’m going back to the traditional cheap crab sticks that you have probably tried before in a crab salad.
 Basically just crab flavored whitefish pressed into a tube shape.
 Sound delicious right?

 This entire recipe only has a few ingredients, and can be put together quite quickly.
 That makes it perfect for things like Super Bowl Sunday, or other gatherings at your house.
 If you don’t like fake crab you could try my recipe for Shrimp Puffs, which is quite similar to this, except it uses real shrimp.